fred-ai-security/ai-security-assurance-labs/model-supply-chain/sbom-generation-and-verification.md

 - Build information and version lineage
 - Known vulnerabilities (CVE mapping)

-SBOM generation enables traceability, documentation accuracy, and detection of dependency-level supply-chain risks.
+SBOM generation enables traceability, accurate documentation, and detection of dependency-level supply-chain risks.

 This approach reflects practices commonly used in enterprise AI security programs and aligns with guidance such as NIST AI RMF, SSDF, and related supply-chain security standards.